KMI-KPZ/Semper-KI-Frontend/README.md

 yarn doc
 ```

 This command generates a documentation overview in the `.doc` folder.
 You can view the documentation by opening the `index.html` file in a web browser.

-This technical Documentation is based on the types, classes, interfaces and JSDoc comments in the code.
+This technical documentation is based on the types, classes, interfaces and JSDoc comments in the code.

 ### 🗃️ Folder Structure